Why are young Canadians and Americans now travelling to Australia?

 If you’re a citizen and aged between 18-30, you’re eligible for a 12-month Work and Holiday visa (462) in Australia.

 On this visa you can work for up to 6 months or one employer.
 If you complete 88 days of specified work you can actually extend that visa by another 12 months.

 The best bit?
 While many have to complete rural work to do this, American citizens can work in hospitality or tourism to extend!

-Just like starting school, your first job or university, a working holiday is an incredible opportunity to be thrown out of your comfort zone, in to a journey where you will inevitably make friends, learn valuable lessons about yourself and create memories for a life time.
+Just like starting school, your first job or university, a working holiday is an incredible opportunity to be thrown out of your comfort zone and into a journey where you will inevitably make friends, learn valuable lessons about yourself and create memories for a lifetime.